FLEX Bridge Study – Task Descriptions

 This task will also utilize the FLEX End-to-End Mission Performance Simulator (FLEX-E) developed under PARCS

 in generating images for datasets.
-The task culminates in the definition of higher Level-2 products that will lead to
+The task culminated in the definition of higher Level-2 products that will lead to

 development of retrieval algorithms for biophysical or canopy state variables for an advanced exploitation of FLEX data products.

 TASK 3.
 Development of vegetation stress indicators & applications

 This task built upon an activity of the 2012 FLEX/Sentinel-3 Tandem Mission Photosynthesis Study which identified

 stress indices and associated research needs from literature reviews.
 Task 3 extended the range

 of potential applications of SIF in stress detection for the stewardship & management of resources such as food, feed,

 fibre, and fuel, and it helped identify potential sources of error.
 We linked to airborne campaigns from other

 ESA activities, which have generated a substantive database available for the first time for in-depth analysis with respect to